alphagov/notifications-python-client/DOCUMENTATION.md

     "created_by": "someone@example.com", # required string
-    "body": "STRING", # required string - body of notification "subject": "STRING" # required string for email - subject of email }
+    "body": "STRING", # required string - body of notification "subject": "STRING" # required string for email - subject of email "letter_contact_block": "STRING" # optional string - None if not a letter template or contact block not set }
 ```